Cantons of the Federation of Bosnia and Herzegovina

-The ten cantons of the Federation of Bosnia and Herzegovina, one of the two political entities of Bosnia and Herzegovina, are its federated states with a high level of autonomy.
-The cantons were established by the Law on Federal Units (Cantons) on 12 June 1996 as a result of the Washington Agreement of 1994 between the representatives of the Bosnian Croats and Bosniaks.
+The ten cantons of the Federation of Bosnia and Herzegovina, one of the two entities of Bosnia and Herzegovina, are its federated states with a high level of autonomy.
+The cantons were established by the Law on Federal Units (Cantons) on 12 June 1996 as a result of the Washington Agreement of 1994 between the representatives of the Bosniaks and Bosnian Croats.

-Five of the cantons have a Bosniak majority: Una-Sana Canton, Tuzla Canton, Zenica-Doboj Canton, Bosnian-Podrinje Canton Goražde and Sarajevo Canton; three have a Croat majority: Posavina Canton, West Herzegovina Canton and Canton 10, and the two cantons are regarded as ethnically mixed: Central Bosnia Canton and Herzegovina-Neretva Canton.
-The most populous canton is Tuzla Canton, while Canton 10 is the largest by area.
+Five of the cantons have a Bosniak majority: Una-Sana Canton, Tuzla Canton, Zenica-Doboj Canton, Bosnian-Podrinje Canton Goražde and Sarajevo Canton; three have a Croat majority: Posavina Canton, West Herzegovina Canton and Canton 10, and two cantons are regarded as ethnically mixed: Central Bosnia Canton and Herzegovina-Neretva Canton.

+The areas of the cantons vary from 325 km^{2} (125.5 sq. mi.)
+(Posavina) to 4,934 km^{2} (1905.1 sq. mi.)
+(Canton 10); the populations (as of 2013) range from 23,734 (Bosnian-Podrinje Goražde) to 445,028 (Tuzla Canton).

 Creation

-The cantons of the Federation of Bosnia and Herzegovina are a result of an artificial application of 1993 Vance–Owen Peace Plan for the war in Bosnia and Herzegovina, applied only to one part of Bosnia and Herzegovina.
+The cantons are the result of the 1993 Vance–Owen Peace Plan for the war in Bosnia and Herzegovina, applied only to one part of Bosnia and Herzegovina.
 The plan originally foresaw the cantonization of the whole of Bosnia and Herzegovina.
 The cantons were to be named after rivers and cities in the Federation of Bosnia and Herzegovina, based on the tradition from the Kingdom of Yugoslavia's naming of banates in 1929.

 The Law created the ten cantons of the Federation of Bosnia and Herzegovina on Federal Units (Cantons), enacted by the Constituent Assembly of the Federation of Bosnia and Herzegovina on 12 June 1996.
 Of these, five have Bosniak and three Croat majorities, while two cantons are mixed.
-The cantons with Bosniak-majority are: Una-Sana Canton, Tuzla Canton, Zenica-Doboj Canton, Bosnian-Podrinje Canton Goražde and Sarajevo Canton, while the Croat-majority cantons are Posavina Canton, West Herzegovina Canton and Canton 10.
-The two mixed cantons are Central Bosnia Canton and Herzegovina-Neretva Canton.